 In this study, abundance ratios were derived within $R_{500}$ over four clusters.
-Although no strong observational evidence has been reported so far, the internal dynamical structure of clusters (e.g. turbulence, diffusion, AGN feedback) could, to some extent, affect the abundance ratios with radial and/or azimuthal inhomogeneities.
+Although no strong observational evidence has been reported so far, the internal dynamical structure of clusters (e.g. turbulence, diffusion, AGN feedback) could to some extent affect the abundance ratios with radial and/or azimuthal inhomogeneities.
 This would naturally induce biases as a function of the spatial scale over which measurements are performed.
-This effect, however, can be safely neglected in our case.
-In fact, figs.~3, 4, and 5 of Paper~I clearly show that, despite mild spatial metallicity inhomogeneities for a given system (and mild cluster-to-cluster differences in their metallicity profiles), the abundance \emph{ratios} remain spatially uniform within uncertainties.
-In fact, even though this picture is actually consistent with the absence of radial variation in abundance ratios reported on several observed systems \citep[e.g.][]{Ezer2017Abund,Mernier2017Radial} and in simulations \citep[][]{Biffi2017Clusters}, future X-IFU observations will be able to simultaneously measure abundance ratios integrated over large regions with great accuracy (as shown in this paper) and investigate abundance ratios on much smaller (1D or 2D) scales.
-These local variations and anisotropies will be further key to constrain other important ICM observables, such as X-ray cavities and jets \citep[driven via AGN feedback; e.g.][]{Gaspari2020} or the halo structure \citep[shaped by mergers and sloshing; e.g.][]{Ettori2013Metals}.
+However, this effect can be safely neglected in our case.
+Indeed, Figs.~3, 4, and 5 of Paper~I clearly show that despite mild spatial metallicity inhomogeneities for a given system (and mild cluster-to-cluster differences in their metallicity profiles), the abundance {ratios} remain spatially uniform within uncertainties.
+It should be noted that, even though this picture is actually consistent with the absence of radial variation in abundance ratios reported on several observed systems \citep[e.g.][]{Ezer2017Abund,Mernier2017Radial} and in simulations \citep[][]{Biffi2017Clusters}, future X-IFU observations will be able to simultaneously measure abundance ratios integrated over large regions with very high accuracy (as shown in this paper) and investigate abundance ratios on much smaller (1D or 2D) scales.
+These local variations and anisotropies will also be key to constraining other important ICM observables, such as X-ray cavities and jets \citep[driven via AGN feedback; e.g.][]{Gaspari2020} or the halo structure \citep[shaped by mergers and sloshing; e.g.][]{Ettori2013Metals}.